-- using conjunctions to extend our sentences
+- using conjunctions to extend our sentences and link ideas together

 The reading skills we will focus on are:

-The skills we will focus on are:
+Other skills we will focus on are:

 HOME LEARNING opportunities:

-Curriculum Overview Term 6
+Curriculum Overview Term 3

 We have timetabled PE slots, but sometimes these are changed due to bad weather or other unforeseen circumstances.
 It is therefore useful for the children to have their PE kit in school all week.

-Please make sure the children have the following in their PE bag: a white t-shirt, black shorts or trousers & sweatshirts now that the weather is colder and daps or trainers that they can do up themselves.
+Please make sure the children have the following in their PE bag: a white t-shirt, black shorts or trousers & sweatshirts now that the weather is getting colder and daps or trainers that they can do up themselves.
 Long hair should be tied back and earrings removed if possible.